 - Building materials such as asbestos, lead, and flooring products

 The causes of air quality are something that every business owner should consider.
 You can experience harmful smoke chemicals even if you don’t live in a wildfire zone, and bacteria can accumulate even when you don’t have a ton of foot traffic in your building.
 Your business or office can be where you spend a majority of your time, so you don’t want to spend that time breathing in unclean air.

 Ways to Maintain Your Indoor Air Quality

 There may be many factors to consider with indoor quality, but it’s good to know that there is a multitude of ways to help you maintain clean air.
-You can start by measuring your business’s air quality with tools that pick up volatile compounds, particulates, humidity, and more.
+You can start by measuring your business’s air quality with tools like air monitors that pick up volatile compounds, particulates, humidity, and more.

 Take advantage of these sensors that detect some of the causes of poor indoor air quality:

 When you identify air quality factors you need to target, you can implement some services and products to improve the air in your business.
 If you find that the construction of your building is a cause for concern, you can find flooring and business materials that promote clean air in your environment.
 Own a fitness facility?
 Schedule a consultation with us for your commercial gym flooring and switch to more eco-friendly materials.

 L–R: Zogics NSpire PRO Premium H13 HEPA Air Filtration System, Zogics UV Central Air Purifier, Big Ass Fans® AirEye with Ion Technology, Big Ass Fans® Haiku with UV-C Technology